Vector TSP: A Traveling Salesperson Problem with Racetrack-like Acceleration Constraints: Algorithmic aspects and experimental investigation

+A classical heuristic in the TSP literature is the \texttt{Flip} algorithm~\cite{croes1958method} (also called $2$-opt although it is not an approximation algorithm).
+In each step, every possible \emph{flip}, \textit{i.e.} inversion of a subtour, of the current tour $\pi$ is evaluated.
+If the resulting tour $\pi'$ improves upon $\pi$, then it is selected and the algorithm tries to improve $\pi'$ in turn.
+Eventually, the algorithm finds a tour that is a local optimum with respect to the flip operation.
+The high level part of our algorithm, called \flipTour, implements a similar approach for exploring the tours for \VectorTSP.
+The main difference between \texttt{Flip} and \flipTour is that the cost of a tour is not evaluated in terms of distance, but in terms of the cost of an optimal trajectory realizing it (obtained by calling the \multipointastar algorithm presented in \Cref{subsec:A-star}).

+Let \texttt{arbitrary\_tour()} be a function that returns a trivial initial tour of length at most $O(nL)$, starting and terminating at the desired city.
+Such a tour can be obtained easily by using the strategy described in the proof of \Cref{lem:walk}.
+Let \texttt{racetrack()} be the function that returns the cost of an optimal trajectory for the given tour, and let \texttt{flip()} be the function that inverts the desired segment of the underlying tour.
+Then \flipTour is described by \cref{algo:2-opt}.

+\begin{theorem} The above algorithm always reaches a local optimum after calling the oracle at most $O(n^3L)$ many times, where $n$ is the number of cities and $L$ is the maximum distance (in a dimension) between two cities. \end{theorem}

-\begin{proof} As explained in (the proof of) \cref{lem:walk}, if the visit order is not imposed, then one can easily find a trajectory of length $O(L^d)$ that visits all the cities, through walking over the entire area (rectangle hull containing the cities).
-Let $\pi$ be the order in which the cities are visited by such a walk.
-This visit order is the one returned by the \texttt{init()} function.
-Then $C_{opt}$ is accordingly initialized with cost $O(L^d)$ in line 2.
-Now, the main loop iterates only if a shorter trajectory is found, which can occur at most as many times as the length of the initial trajectory.
-Then, in each iteration, up to $O(n^2)$ flips are evaluated, with a nested call to the oracle. \end{proof}
+\begin{proof} The initial tour corresponds to a trajectory of length at most $O(nL)$ (\Cref{lem:walk}), thus $C_{opt}$ is initialized with a value of at most $O(nL)$ in Line~2.
+Now, the main loop iterates only when a shorter trajectory is found, which can occur at most as many times as the length of the initial trajectory.
+Finally, in each iteration, at most $O(n^2)$ modified tours are evaluated by the oracle. \end{proof}